thunderbird89/esf/stories/story-knock-knock.md

 SUNTZU's angular form pulsed agreement.

 > "Correct tactical assessment.
 We do not need to win.
 We need to survive.
 Ryzak doctrine emphasizes decisive engagement.
-If we deny them quick victory, force extended combat, reduce their strategic momentum—Federation reinforcements will arrive with overwhelming force."
+If we deny them quick victory, force extended combat, reduce their strategic momentum - Federation reinforcements will arrive with overwhelming force."

 SUNTZU's form flickered as it processed additional data.

 > "Additional strategic asset: Jovian Shipyards.
 Two battleships currently in refit status.
 If we prioritize emergency deployment protocols, rush critical systems online, we can deploy *Lord Cardigan* and *Gallipoli* approximately three to four hours after Ryzak emergence.
-They will not be optimal—reduced crew efficiency, secondary systems incomplete—but operational battleship-grade firepower."
+They will not be optimal - reduced crew efficiency, secondary systems incomplete - but operational battleship-grade firepower."

 > "And *Typhoon*?"
 Chen asked.